open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-6-deployment/lab/deployment-lab-1.md

 parent: Chapter 6 - Deployment
 nav_order: 2
 ---
+**Estimated Time to Complete:** 60 minutes
+{: .label .label-blue }

+{: .info}
+Before you begin the lab exercise, please check the **Labs Overview** page to ensure that you have all the required software installed and that you meet all the prerequisites.

 ## Introduction
 In this lab, you will automate the process of building, and deploying a Dockerized application using Jenkins.
 Building upon the manual processes you learned in Chapter 3, you will create a very simple Jenkins pipeline that automates these tasks.

+This exercise aims to demystify the CI/CD process, helping you better visualize the workflow from building an application to its deployment. **It's important to note that CI/CD pipelines in real-world scenarios involve more complexity and other CI/CD tools might use different syntax for defining pipelines.** However, understanding this basic structure will equip you with the fundamental knowledge required to grasp more complex workflows in the industry.

 ## Accessing the Corporate Network via VPN

-{: .important }
+{: .warning }
 This lab requires the lab infrastructure to be set up by an instructor or administrator.
-Independent learners should refer to the [lab setup repository](https://github.com/open-devsecops/lab-infra-setup/tree/main/topic-2-cicd-lab/aws) to configure this environment accordingly.
+Independent learners should refer to the [lab setup repository](../../../../lab-setup-guide/) to configure this environment accordingly.

 **VPN Configuration and Connection:**
 - Download the VPN configuration file from `https://{public_ip}`. _Ask the lab administrator for the public ip of the internal network, and replace the `{public_ip}` placeholder._

+{: .info}
+When you access the website using the public IP, you may encounter a security warning in your browser that states **Your connection is not private**.
+This warning appears because the site is using a **self-signed SSL certificate** rather than one issued by a recognized Certificate Authority.
+They offer the same level of encryption but are not verified by a third-party authority that your browser trusts by default ([Learn more here](https://en.wikipedia.org/wiki/Self-signed_certificate)).
+Click on "Advanced" or "Show Details" and proceed to the website (The exact wording may vary depending on your browser).

 - Import the VPN configuration file into the Wireguard Client to establish the VPN connection.
 This step provides access to internal services.
 ![wireguard interface](./imgs/wireguard.png)